 - microsoft/dotnet for .NET Core images.

 - microsoft/aspnetcore for ASP.NET Core images.

 - microsoft/aspnet for ASP.NET Web Forms and MVC images.

 - microsoft/dotnet-framework for .NET Framework images (for web applications, see microsoft/aspnet).

 View license information for the software contained in this image.

-The .NET Core Windows container images use the same license as the Windows Server 2016 Nano Server base image, as follows:
+The .NET Core Windows images use the same license as the Windows Server 2016 Nano Server base image, as follows: